toddm92/aws/scripts/lambda/s3-object-storageclass/README.md

 ### Change S3 Object StorageClass

 <p>
-A S3 Put object triggers this function.
-It checks the storage class of the new object (by default STANDARD) and converts the object to STANDARD_IA.
+An S3 'put object' triggers this function.
+It checks the storage class of the new S3 object (by default STANDARD) and converts the object to STANDARD_IA.

 <b>Requirements:</b>
 <ul>